 Minimum of 7

 To come to Yale-NUS College as a visiting student you will need to complete the visiting student application form found below.
+Applicants are required to enter the details of their study abroad coordinators in their application.
+The coordinators should then confirm the home institution approval through the application platform upon receiving the email notification.
 Deadlines are as follows:

-Step 3: NUS deadline for submission of supporting documents by October 15, 2017/May 1, 2018.
+Step 3: NUS deadline for submission of supporting documents by October 2019/May 2020.
 (Details to be provided after submission of Step 1.)